defnull/multipart/docs/usage.rst

         for event in parser.parse_blocking(stream.read):
           pass  # Handle parser events

-And here is the same loop with an `awaitable` read function:
+And here is the same loop with an *awaitable* stream:

 .. code-block:: python